RFD 029: Scriptable Structured Output

 | Only emit structured JSON to stdout | --format json or stdout is not a TTY | NDJSON event stream is noise |

-| Suppress chrome on stdout | stdout is not a TTY | Piped output should be clean |
+| Suppress chrome on stderr | stdout is not a TTY | Progress and tool headers are noise in |

-| Hide reasoning display | Always (unless -r is passed) | Structured output; reasoning display adds nothing |
+| Hide reasoning display | Always (unless -r is passed) | Structured output; reasoning display |

 What --schema should NOT imply: